noga-dev/intellitask/README.md

 ## Notes

-I originally wanted to use vertex ai - but it doesn't have vanilla api endpoints and supabase lacks the runtimes supported by Appwrite and Firebase (python in this case for which vertex ai has an official sdk).
+I originally wanted to use Vertex AI - but it doesn't have vanilla api endpoints and supabase lacks the runtimes supported by Appwrite and Firebase (python in this case for which Vertex AI has an official sdk).

 Then I tried dart edge functions to use with openai -- but it's too experimental to be useable as of yet.